-When I found the best hydrating cream for my sensitive skin just by chance, I was curious what ingredients it contained that it was so perfect.
+When I found a great hydrating cream for my sensitive skin just by chance, I was curious about what ingredients it contained that it was so perfect.
 What was there making it so deeply moisturizing and softening my skin?

 I found out that one of the ingredients was amaranth oil (Amaranthus Caudatus Seed Oil).
 But what was so special about amaranth oil on skin?

 I wanted to know what exactly did it contain to work in such a miraculous way on my skin.
-What was the difference between the amaranth oil and other oils.
+What was the difference between amaranth oil and other oils?
 And here is what I found.

 Amaranth is a plant with a long and interesting history.